National Olympic Committee: Divisions

 The NOCs are all members of the Association of National Olympic Committees (ANOC), which is also split among five continental associations:

 See the article for each continental association for the complete lists of all NOCs.

 Unrecognized National Olympic Committees

 The Faroe Islands and Macau both have recognized National Paralympic Committees and compete at the Paralympic Games.
 However, neither territory's National Olympic Committee is recognized by the IOC, so they cannot participate in the Olympics.
 Macau remains recognized by the Olympic Council of Asia and takes part in the Asian Games.

-Other existing countries/regions with unrecognized Olympic committees: Catalonia, Gibraltar, French Polynesia, Niue, Somaliland, New Caledonia, Kurdistan, Northern Cyprus, Abkhazia, Native Americans, the Northern Mariana Islands, Anguilla, Montserrat, Transnistria and Turks & Caicos Islands.
+Other existing countries/regions with unrecognized Olympic committees: Catalonia, Gibraltar, French Polynesia, Niue, New Caledonia, Curaçao, Guadeloupe, French Guiana, Martinique, Sint Maarten, the Northern Mariana Islands, Anguilla, Montserrat, Turks & Caicos Islands, Transnistria, Kurdistan, Northern Cyprus, Somaliland, Abkhazia, and Native Americans.

-South Ossetia intends to establish a National Olympic Committee, and representatives from the Republic of Artsakh take part in Armenia's National Olympic Committee.
+It was reported in 2014 that South Ossetia intend to establish a National Olympic Committee.